adap/flower/baselines/fedexp/README.md

 ## About this baseline

-****What’s implemented:**** : The code in this directory replicates the experiments in the paper(FedExP : Speeding Up Federated Averaging via Exptrapolation), which proposed the FedExP strategy.
-Specifically, it replicates the results for For Cifar10 and Cifar100 in Figure 3.
+****What’s implemented:**** : The code in this directory replicates the experiments in the paper(FedExP : Speeding Up Federated Averaging via Extrapolation), which proposed the FedExP strategy.
+Specifically, it replicates the results for Cifar10 and Cifar100 in Figure 3.
+The Code is inspired by the original authors' code : [github.com/Divyansh03/FedExP/](https://github.com/Divyansh03/FedExP/)

 ****Datasets:**** : Cifar10 and Cifar100 from PyTorch's Torchvision

 ****Hardware Setup:**** :warning: *_Give some details about the hardware (e.g. a server with 8x V100 32GB and 256GB of RAM) you used to run the experiments for this baseline.
-Someone out there might not have access to the same resources you have so, could list the absolute minimum hardware needed to run the experiment in a reasonable amount of time ? (e.g. minimum is 1x 16GB GPU otherwise a client model can’t be trained with a sufficiently large batch size).
+Someone out there might not have access to the same resources you have so, could list the absolute minimum hardware needed to run the experiment in a reasonable amount of time? (e.g. minimum is 1x 16GB GPU otherwise a client model can’t be trained with a sufficiently large batch size).
 Could you test this works too?_*

 ****Contributors:**** : Omar Mokhtar, Roeia Amr and Yehia Salah